This page explains what the partner service pension is, who is eligible and how to apply. For more information on specific topics contact DVA.

 In relation to partner service pension, the sorts of things you would need to tell us about in 14 days (28 days if you live overseas or receive remote area allowance) are:

-- you are in a de facto relationship and you separate from your partner
+- you separate from your partner

 Usually an overpayment of pension will not occur when you have met your obligations.
 However, sometimes even if you have met your obligations, an overpayment can occur because we have not been able to process the change before the next payday.
 We do our best to avoid this occurring, but it is not always possible.
 To provide you with your exact entitlements we are obliged to recover overpayments of pension where they do occur.